 Most Popular Video Gaming Genres

-Now you’ve come to realise just how deep video game genres go, you’re probably wondering which gaming genres are most popular amongst your age range.
-While there’s no surprised that FPS games are most popular with younger demographics, you’ll be a little shocked to see just how popular certain types of games are with your age range too!
+Now you’ve come to realise just how deep video game genres go, you’re probably wondering which gaming genres are most popular in your age range.
+While it’s no surprise that FPS games are most popular with younger demographics, you’ll be a little shocked to see just how popular certain types of games are with your age range too!

 In a global online survey by Statista during the third quarter of last year which asked certain demographics to vote on their most popular gaming genres, here are the most popular video game genres filtered by age: –